If you are nearing the end of your pregnancy, you are probably more than ready (not to mention excited) to meet your baby.

 However, to balance the argument it’s worth noting that some people claim that cumin could cause premature labor or even a miscarriage.

-While cumin has been gaining popularity over recent years in the North America and Europe, its healthy and medicinal powers have been known about for centuries in the East.
+While cumin has been gaining popularity over recent years in North America and Europe, its healthy and medicinal powers have been known about for centuries in the East.

 Some of the many impressive health benefits of cumin tea include: